Basic Concept of HashMap

 and Integer

-In contrast, objects like ArrayList
+In contrast, Java's ArrayList

 and LinkedList

-Thus, you can use String
+Therefore, you can use String

-objects as keys
+objects as hash table keys

 // Immutable types can be used as keys